 If you have a Roth IRA, you can’t take a deduction on your contributions.
-But, you enjoy the potential ability to grow tax-deferred income on your investments.
+But you enjoy the potential ability to grow tax-deferred income on your investments.
 And if you qualify, you might get the advantage of tax-free growth on your earnings in the account.
-In order to take this qualified, tax-free withdrawal you must have owned the account for a minimum of five years and meet one of the following criteria:
+To take this qualified, tax-free withdrawal you must have owned the account for a minimum of five years and meet one of the following criteria:

 - Have a permanent disability